 1. State of Mind

-It is our firm belief that stepping on the vocational path is a spiritual action no matter if it is a Buddhist or Christian one.
+It is our firm belief that stepping on the monastic path is a spiritual action no matter if it is a Buddhist or Christian one.
 When we make the decision to take this action, it comes not because we know completely what we are doing, but from trust that what we are doing will be made clear when we awaken to the very nature of our intentions.
 It comes from a deep drive that is unique to our human natures that seeks the spirit and wonder of the universe and our place in it, our very universal expression made aware to us when our mind is ready.
-This process of discernment of vocation can leave one undecided at best and distraught at worst.
+This process of discernment can leave one undecided at best and distraught at worst.
 The path can seem obscure and the destination unclear.
 So, how does one go about searching out and discerning what we are calling a vocation?

 Essentially, discernment means to distinguish or to sort out.
-To discern if living the life of a Buddhist cleric, and all that is expected, is to sort through the desires that are motivating you and what is behind these thoughts and feelings.
+To discern if living the life of a Buddhist monk, and all that is expected, is to sort through the desires that are motivating you and what is behind these thoughts and feelings.
 It is a process that focuses on who you most deeply are.
 In discernment one discovers the best way for them to live a more structures life in the dharma and to live each day with the vows one is asking to live their life by.
-Being a cleric is a state of body-mind that is learning how to leave the “old you” behind and embracing the new person that is learning to perfect generosity in order to act out of compassion in a refined way.
+Being a monk is a state of body-mind that is learning how to leave the “old you” behind and embracing the new person that is learning to perfect generosity in order to act out of compassion in a refined way.
 In this state of mind, one steps on the path as an aspiring Bodhisattva.
-One becomes a Buddhist cleric though their own intentions, it is not a sacrament nor is it something that is transmitted by the teacher/master at the stage of ordination.
+One becomes a Buddhist monk though their own intentions, it is not a sacrament nor is it something that is transmitted by the teacher/master at the stage of taking vows.

 Discernment is for the individual not the observer.
 Although how the individual reflect their mind’s readiness should be clear to those observing the discernment process.
 Again, it is the individual that articulates their intent and those responsible for deciding their readiness to consent.
 Each individual brings something unique to the situation of discernment.
 So an open mind is essential for the process that reflects encompassing and corrective action to work.